galaxyproject/SARS-CoV-2/cheminformatics/1-DockingPrep/README.md

 # Preparation for docking

-This section describes the process of charge enumeration (i.e. generation of all charge forms) from the initial set of ~42,000 candidate compounds, and 3D conformer generation, prior to performing docking.
+This section describes the preparation of protein and ligands for docking.

 ## Live Resources